Please ensure Javascript is enabled for purposes of website accessibility

 Listen to this article

-WASHINGTON — The opened the door Monday to new, broad challenges to long after they take effect, the third blow in a week to federal agencies.
+WASHINGTON — The opened the door Monday to new, broad challenges to regulations long after they take effect, the third blow in a week to federal agencies.

 The deadline for lawsuits over the regulation was in 2017.